Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Helena, MT 59620-0513

-Certified nurse-midwife APRN licensure candidates may check the status of their license through a Licensee Lookup program on the NURSYS website.
-Upon receiving their license, they may begin practicing privately or applying for nurse midwife jobs at Montana’s hospitals and birth centers.
+Certified nurse midwife APRN licensure candidates may check the status of their license through a Licensee Lookup program on the NURSYS website.
+Upon receiving their license, they may begin practicing privately or apply for nurse midwife jobs at hospitals and birth centers in Montana.

 Just some of the state’s top employers of nurse midwives include: